Could you be missing this vital nutrient because of your diet? Find out if you’re not getting enough and missing out on the benefits of zinc.

 Stops The Ringing In Your Ears

 Tinnitus is the medical term for ringing in your ears.
 In traditional Chinese medicine, being fatigued or rundown is tops on the list and in clinical practice high coffee intake (inhibits absorption of key minerals, like zinc, when taken with food) is also a primary culprit.
 The research shows that low zinc levels also may play a key role.
-Bump up your zinc levels and see if it’s the quick fix you need.
+Bump up your levels and see if it’s the quick fix you need.
 (15)

 Increases Muscular Strength